Country of origin

 Eventually they decided to adopt a modified version of the

-then used by their neighbors, the Soviet Union.
-They took into the
+which was then used by their neighbors, the Soviet Union.
+Designing

 Union invaded Finland.